gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-05-10-emoji-history-the-missing-years.md

 ## A word about word processors

 By now I was in contact with Keith at [Emojipedia](https://emojipedia.org), who mentioned that he remembered a Sharp device with emoji, a word processor.
-I found one in the Sharp WD-A521, from November 1990, which [featured seemingly higher resolution versions of the emoji](http://kanji.zinbun.kyoto-u.ac.jp/~yasuoka/Emoji/) found on my PI-4000.
+I found one in the Sharp WD-A521, from November 1990, which [featured higher resolution versions of the emoji designs](http://kanji.zinbun.kyoto-u.ac.jp/~yasuoka/Emoji/) found on my PI-4000.

 Perhaps there are other word processors from around that time that also contain emoji?
 I understand from my friend [Izumi Okano](https://twitter.com/haeckel) that Japanese software developer Ezan-Hoshigumi, most famous for their Macintosh software, had created pictograms for one of the Canoword word processors around 1986.
 So at this point I'm thinking, why would the emoji on a word processor be ignored on the timeline of emoji history?
 Was there anything else being ignored?